 Described by his parents as a happy-go-lucky dog who loves playing with people and other pups, Hai Anh says the most common question she gets asked is whether Dúi has any feline genes in him.
 And while Dúi has been labelled a cat-dog hybrid by netizens, Hai Anh believes there's nothing to suggest that her beloved canine companion has any kitty in him.

 “He is a mix of a native dog breed and a short-legged dog called Dingo,” she explains.
 “But I think he might have a gene mutation too making him look like some sort of corgi mix.
 I bought him in a mountain province in Vietnam.”

-While there’s no evidence to suggest this fun-loving furkid has any kitty in him, animal lovers who can’t decide whether dogs or cats are number one in their hearts have been quick to weigh in, with one Reddit user saying: “It looks like the result of mixing a Corgi with a Maine Coon cat.
+Still, that hasn't stopped animal lovers from around the world weighing in with their thoughts with one Reddit user saying: “It looks like the result of mixing a Corgi with a Maine Coon cat.
 Instant love.”

 - Meet Duo the two-faced Janus cat who's living a normal moggy life against the odds

 A photo posted by on

 What is a Hmong dog?

 The Hmong dog is an ancient breed that first belonged to the Hmong tribe, an ethnic group living primarily in China and Southeast Asia, with the dog being particularly popular in the mountainous areas of Northern Vietnam.

 Believed to have originated when a native dog was bred with a jungle wolf, the Hmong have served as hunting companions and are said to be the pride of the Hmong people.

 Medium in size, the Hmong dog has a docked tail and has a naturally strong and muscular body with high levels of intelligence.
 Their squishy faces give them their cute appearance and they are known to have wonderfully loyal and friendly temperaments when properly socialized.